ChrisEYin/kactus/_posts/2016-1-18-why-i-write.md

 > The goal was to gain insight about my ideas, learn, and get better at writing.

-As I fast forward to today, there hasn’t been much that has changed about why I want to write.
-So to expand a bit more on why I write:
+As I fast forward to today, not much has changed about this.
+So to refresh & expand a bit more on why I write:

 __To help refine my thoughts__

 For me, writing is another way of thinking.
 It helps crystallize my own thoughts & opinions and clears out the garbage.
 Putting this in public on the web forces me to at least think through some things I write about so I don’t sound like too much of an idiot.

-__To Share__
+__To share__

 I’ve learned a lot of things over the last couple of things.
 Some good, some bad.
 While I think that [generalized advice is usually not very helpful](/2014/09/02/advice/), if there’s even 1 person going through something similar and my experiences can help them (or just allow them to relate), then it’s all worth it.